 - A professionalism problem is identified by:

-If the behavior described is particularly egregious or a documented repeated behavior, then the Professionalism Committee Chair refers the matter to the Professionalism Committee.
-If the behavior relates to the Honor Code, the Professionalism Committee Chair confers with the Chair of the Honor Council, to refer the matter to the Professionalism Committee or to Honor Council.
-It cannot be referred to both the Professionalism and the Honor Council simultaneously.
-If the behavior is not particularly egregious and not a documented repeated behavior, the Chair of the Professionalism Committee may choose to meet with the student individually rather than referring the matter to either committee.
+If the behavior described is egregious or a documented repeated behavior, then the Professionalism Committee Chair refers the matter to the Professionalism Committee.
+If the behavior relates to the Honor Code, the Professionalism Committee Chair confers with the Chair of the Honor Council and refers the matter to the Honor Council.
+The issue cannot be referred to both the Professionalism and the Honor Council simultaneously.
+If the behavior is not particularly egregious and not a documented repeated behavior, the Chair of the Professionalism Committee may choose to follow-up with the student individually rather than referring the matter to the Professionalism Committee or Honor Council.

 The Professionalism Committee or its chair makes a recommendation and suggests a remediation plan.

 If the remediation plan is successfully completed, the feedback form, student response and all other related documentation are destroyed upon graduation

 - Faculty interacting with student